solo-io/solo-docs/gloo/docs/user_guides/gateway/function_routing/grpc_to_rest.md

 ---
-title: Exposing gRPC services as a REST API
+title: Exposing gRPC micro-services via REST API
 weight: 70
 ---

 ## Motivation

-A growing trend is to use gRPC communication to internal micro-services. this has quite a few advantages:
+A growing trend is to use gRPC internally as the communication protocol between micro-services.
+This has quite a few advantages.
+Some of those are:

 1. Client and server stubs are auto generated
-1. Efficient binary protocol
+1. Efficient binary protocol (Google's protobufs)
-1. Cross-language support
+1. Cross-language support as client and server libraries are available in many languages
+1. HTTP based which plays well with existing firewalls and load balancers
 1. Well supported with tooling around observability

-While gRPC works great for internal micro-services, it is sometimes desirable to have a JSON\REST style external API.
-This can happen for many reasons:
+While gRPC works great for internal micro-services, it may be desirable to have the internet facing API be a JSON\REST style API.
+This can happen for many reasons. among which are:

 1. Keeping the API backwards compatible
 1. Making the API more Web friendly
 1. Supporting low-end devices such as IoT where gRPC is not supported.